 Broken Cloud.
 7x11, oil on hemp panel.
 2019.

-Working this way it's easier to keep the work loose.
-You can start with a large abstract masses of lights and darks then add opaque paint to create the shapes you need.
+Working this way, it is easier to keep the work loose.
+You can start with large abstract masses of lights and darks then add opaque paint to create the shapes you need.

 For this painting I extended the dark block-in all the way through the foreground so that I could paint into it with the lights.

 The Gap in the Trees.
 6x12, oil on linen panel.
 2019.

 This method also helps to simplify some things that would otherwise be hard to do.
-Scenes like this one of light coming through trees are easier when you are able to just focus on the light.
+Scenes like this one of light coming through trees are easier when you can just focus on the light.

 However, this method isn't without its drawbacks:

 And secondly, it's harder to make changes once you start to apply the final layers of thick paint.
 Scraping back also removes everything underneath—often you'll need to build up the area again from scratch.

-Despite these things, I think this is a reliable alla prima method for landscapes that makes developing dynamic edges and atmospherics much easier.
+Despite these things, this is a reliable alla prima method for landscapes that makes developing dynamic edges and atmospherics much easier.
 I'm looking forward to developing it further.